Astrak00/tfg-report/toto.md

 - [ ] Talk about the results of the raspberry, and add them to the report

 - [x] Test for personal PC (R7 3800X)
-- [x] Create graphs for the results of the personal PC, and add them to the report
+- [x] Create graphs for the results of the personal PC, and add them to the report.

 - [ ] Talk about the PCs results pkg,
 - [ ] Talk about the PCs results execution time